 Vert attacks a number of crops.
 Our guide will help you tackle it.

 Best and Worst Companion Plants

-Peanuts have certain plants that it should be planted near and others that it should not be planted near.
-The plants that it likes are potatoes and beets.
+Peanuts have certain plants that it should be planted near and others that it should not be planted around.
+Peanuts do well with:

 How to Store Your Peanuts

 Once your peanuts have dried after harvest, you’ll need to decide how to store them.
-If you shell them they last only a matter of weeks in a refrigerated area.
+If you shell them, they’ll last only a matter of weeks in a refrigerated area.

 However, if you leave them in the shells they can last on your pantry shelves for months.
-But the way to preserve your peanuts the longest is by leaving them in the shell and placing them in a freezer bag.
+The longest way to preserve your peanuts is by leaving them in the shell and placing them in a freezer bag.